With so much information currently circulating regarding COVID-19, it can be difficult to know how best to proceed as a manager or business owner.

-In an unprecedented move, the UK Government has announced that it will provide financial support to all UK employers, enabling them to retain staff whom they would otherwise have had to let go due to the impact of the Coronavirus crisis.
+In an unprecedented move, the UK Government announced that it would provide financial support to all UK employers, enabling them to retain staff whom they may otherwise have had to let go due to the impact of the coronavirus crisis.

-The scheme, known as the Coronavirus Job Retention Scheme, allows UK employers to apply for the government to reimburse them to the value of 80% of employees’ salaries (up to the value of £2,500 per month), should they otherwise have had to let them go due to the effects of the virus.
-This effectively means that no UK employee should have to lose their job as a consequence of COVID-19.
+The scheme, known as the Coronavirus Job Retention Scheme, and to many simply as the 'furlough scheme', allows UK employers to apply for the government to reimburse them to the value of 80% of furloughed employees’ salaries (up to the value of £2,500 per month).

 Who’s eligible for the scheme?